 You can opt out here if you have a Facebook account or adjust your browser settings if you don’t have an account.

 When you visit Trainline, ADARA uses a random, unique string of characters, through cookies, tags and resettable mobile advertising identifiers or device IDs, depending what devices you use.
 Through these identifiers, ADARA collects information about what you do on Trainline, and which ADARA Partner sites or apps you then go on to visit.
 ADARA may engage in cross-device data collection and targeting.
 For more info, please see here.

 You can opt out here.

 The purpose of LiveRamp's service is to help brands use their data to improve customer interactions on any channel and device.
-LiveRamp may place a cookie and use a de-identified, non-human readable version of your email address for matching to other data about you to improve the relevance of online advertising and personalisation.
+LiveRamp may place a cookie and use a de-identified, non-human readable version of your email address, matched from a pixel placed in emails sent to you, for matching to other data about you, to improve the relevance of online advertising and personalisation.
 Through depositing the cookie, some technical information can be automatically collected (such as IP address, your operating system or your browser type).

 To learn more or opt out of LiveRamp click here.